-If a pupil or young person has a temporary or enduring medical condition making it impossible to walk to school or college, then assistance may be provided.
+If a pupil or young person has a temporary or enduring medical condition making it impossible to walk to school or college, then assistance may be provided from their home address.
 Applications for assistance on this basis will need to be supported by appropriate evidence from the medical profession.
 Evidence required by the council may include, but may not be restricted to, a letter from the child or young person's general practitioner or consultant or both and must be supplied at no cost to the council.
-However, transport will only be provided at the start and the end of the school day.
+However, transport will only be provided at the start and the end of the normal school day and if the child is attending either their designated school or the school in which they have been placed by the School Admissions Team which was not one of their preferences.

-If you feel your child may be eligible you need to contact the Education Welfare Officer at the school the child normally attends.
-Education Welfare can be contacted either by telephone on 01344-464720 or by email to Education.Welfare-Service@bracknell-forest.gov.uk
+If you feel your child may be eligible you need to contact the Family Support Advisor or the School Secretary at the school the child normally attends.